From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Empirical Results

-Additionally, in Column (2) of Table \ref{tab:news2tweets}, the coefficient estimate of $\var{Falsehood}$ is significantly positive ($\var{coef.} =$ \num{2.230}, $\var{p} <$ \num{0.001}), indicating that the number of posts referencing a specific source news claim is significantly associated with its veracity.
-On average, false news claims are linked by $e^{2.230} - 1 = 8.3$ times more posts on X compared to true news claims.
-Notably, the coefficient estimate of $\var{Conspiracy}$ is not statistically significant for post count, which implies that the integration of conspiracy theories has no additional impact on the number of posts received by false news claims.
-The coefficient estimate of $\var{Diversity}$ is statistically insignificant.
-This suggests that the topic diversity of a source news claim has no significant relationship with the number of online posts it receives.
-The reason for the enlarged difference in topic diversity between true and false news posts is not supported by this observation.
-Furthermore, the coefficient estimate for the interaction $\var{Falsehood}$ $\times$ $\var{{Diversity}{news}}$ is also statistically insignificant, reinforcing the notion that topic diversity has no significant effect on post count, irrespective of the veracity of news claims.
+Additionally, in Fig. \ref{fig:post_count_coefs}, the coefficient estimate of $\var{Falsehood}$ is significantly positive ($\var{coef.} =$ \num{2.230}, $\var{p} <$ \num{0.001}), indicating that the number of posts referencing a specific source news item is significantly associated with its veracity.
+On average, false news items are linked by $e^{2.230} - 1 = 8.3$ times more posts on X compared to true news items.
+Notably, the coefficient estimate of $\var{Conspiracy}$ is not statistically significant for post count, which implies that the integration of conspiracy theories has no additional impact on the number of posts received by false news items.
+The coefficient estimate of $\var{Diversity}$ is not statistically significant.
+It suggests that the topic diversity of a source news claim has no significant association with the number of online posts it receives.
+This finding does not support the first reason for the enlarged difference in topic diversity between true and false news posts, compared to that between true and false news claims (see Section \ref{sec:topic_diversity_regression}).
+Furthermore, the coefficient estimate of the interaction term $\var{Falsehood}$ $\times$ $\var{Diversity}$ is also not statistically significant, reinforcing the finding that topic diversity has no significant effect on post count, irrespective of the veracity of news claims.

+In summary, we find that, at news source sharer level, misinformation with higher topic diversity does not receive more engagement in terms of news lifetime and post count (RQ1.2).
+However, false news items containing conspiracy theories tend to receive a higher number of posts on X compared to false news items without conspiracy theories but do not have significantly longer lifetimes (RQ2.2).

-\subsection{Post Viewer Engagement: Reposts, Likes, and Replies (RQ3 \& RQ4)}
+\subsection{Post Viewer Engagement: Reposts, Likes, and Replies (RQ1.2 \& RQ2.2)}